 Cost and ROI

-A professional AUDAC system runs for years without maintenance, saves staff time (automated scenarios instead of manual control), protects from legal risks (licensed streaming services via Soundtrack Your Brand) and creates an atmosphere guests are willing to pay for.
+With proper maintenance, a professional AUDAC system runs for years, saves staff time (automated scenarios instead of manual control), protects from legal risks (licensed streaming services via Soundtrack Your Brand) and creates an atmosphere guests are willing to pay for.

 How WLTT delivers AUDAC audio projects